Veta05/rsschool-cv/cv.md

 ***
 ## About myself

-I am studying at a technical school to become a junior software developer.
+I'm studying at a technical school to become a junior software developer.
 There I realized that I wanted to choose the direction of the front-end.
 At the moment I devote time to this and I want to develop in this direction.
-I love to learn, I love teamwork and I am stress tolerant.
+I love to learn, I love teamwork and I'm stress tolerant.

 ## Skills
 * HTML